Cloud-CV/EvalAI-Starters/README.md

 10. Go to [Hosted Challenges](https://eval.ai/web/hosted-challenges) to view your challenge.
 The challenge will be publicly available once EvalAI admin approves the challenge.

 11. To update the challenge on EvalAI, make changes in the repository and push on `challenge` branch and wait for the build to complete.

-## Create challenge using config

-1. Fork this repository.

-2. Read [EvalAI challenge creation documentation](https://evalai.readthedocs.io/en/latest/configuration.html) to know more about how you want to structure your challenge.
-Once you are ready, start making changes in the yaml file, HTML templates, evaluation script according to your need.

-3. Once you are done making changes, run the command `./run.sh` to generate the `challenge_config.zip`.

-4. Upload the `challenge_config.zip` on [EvalAI](https://eval.ai) to create a challenge on EvalAI.
-Challenge will be available publicly once EvalAI Admin approves the challenge.

-5. To update the challenge on EvalAI, use the UI to update the details.

 ## Test your evaluation script locally